 Two undertakers in one street can be seen in this city.
 A real sense of community appears here.
 An old market garden used to help feed the growing Regency town south of the north street.

-Brighton Street art
+15. Brighton Street Art

 The City of Brighton and the City of Hove have gained international acclaim over the past few years for their stunning and original street artwork that has been dotted around the city.